 You might think that after a certain age, you're simply too old to make a difference by gifting someone with your organs.
 In reality, there's no age limit.
 Whether or not your organs can be used after you're gone depends on the individual health of the organ, not your age.

 In fact, according to the U.S. Department of Health and Human Services, the oldest organ donor on record was 92.
-Check out the story of his donation — a liver which went to a 69-year-old woman who would have died of end-stage liver disease without the act of charity bestowed by this man and his family.

 Many people believe that organ donation is something only relatively healthy people can do.
 While this may be true of live organ donation (donating one of your organs that you can live without to someone else who is a match), it's not true for traditional organ donation.
 Someone with a heart condition may not be able to donate their heart, but some of their other vital organs, such as kidneys or liver, may be healthy and functional.